openebs/openebs/k8s/demo/redis/README.md

 ```

-Get the status of underlying persistent volume being used by Redis StatefulSet:
+Get the status of underlying persistent volumes used by Redis StatefulSet:

 ```bash
 ubuntu@kubemaster:~$ kubectl get pvc